mitchelljustin/pragmatic-lightning/index.md

 ## Initialize server wallet

-Before your web app can connect to the server LND, you need to initialize the Lightning "wallet": the [private key](https://en.bitcoin.it/wiki/Private_key) used to control the money on an LND node.
+Before your web app can connect to the server LND, you need to initialize the Lightning "wallet": the [private key](https://en.bitcoin.it/wiki/Private_key) used to control the money on a Lightning node.

-To do this, we'll run a "create" command with the server LNCLI and generate a new random private key.
+To do this, we'll run the `lncli` "create" command and generate a new random private key.

 Since the node is on testnet, security isn't that important: you can pick a simple 8-character wallet password like "satoshi7".